 ICAAL 13

-The 13th International Conference on Austroasiatic Linguistics (ICAAL 13) will be held in online format via Google Meet over three days, October 29-31, 2025.
-ICAAL is the principal regular meeting for presenting and discussing research on Austroasiatic languages and linguistics.
-We are looking forward to bringing Austroasiatic scholars together once again this year.
+The 13th International Conference on Austroasiatic Linguistics (ICAAL 13) was held in online format via Google Meet over three days, October 29-31, 2025.

 The ICAAL 13 abstract book may be downloaded here.